Maharashtra Population 2019

 The capital of Maharashtra is Mumbai, which is India's financial capital.
 Also known as Bombay, Mumbai is India's most populous city and the second-most populous metropolitan area in the country.
 It's also the 5th most populous city in the world with an estimated population of 19 million or 22 million in the metro area.
 Mumbai is also one of the world's most populous urban regions, and it has a large population density of 59,410 people per square mile or 22,937 per square kilometer.

 The second largest city in Maharashtra is Pune, which is also the 7th largest metropolitan in India with a metro population of 8.2 million in 2014.

 Nagpur is the second capital of Maharashtra and the largest city in central India, as well as a future global city.
 Nagpur is a rapidly growing region and the third most populous city in Maharashtra behind Mumbai and Pune with a population estimated at 2.9 million.
 Nagpur is the 13th most populous city in India and one of the most industrialized cities in the country.

 Thane, known as the "city of lakes," has a population of more than 1.8 million and it is part of the Mumbai Metropolitan Region.

 Marathis account for the majority of people in Maharashtra.
 The Marathi people are an Indo-Aryan ethnic group with a history going back more than 2,000 years.
-Minority groups include the Gujarati, Bihari, Punjabis, Paris, Tamil and Kanarese.
-Maharashtra is also home to the Adivasis, an indigenous tribal people that includes the Halba, Konkana, Warli and Thakar.
+Minority groups include the Gujarati, Bihari, Punjabis, Paris, Tamil, and Kanarese.
+Maharashtra is also home to the Adivasis, an indigenous tribal people that consists of the Halba, Konkana, Warli, and Thakar.

 The gender ratio in Maharashtra is 925 females for every 1,000 males, which is below the national average of 940, but certainly not the lowest in the country.
 The population density of the state is also lower than average.